skip to content

 Payment of a sum of money may be specified in the event of non-compliance and guarantors may be required to ensure compliance [see Sentencing Act 2017 (SA) s 100].

-• being under the supervision of a community corrections officer;
+• be under the supervision of a community corrections officer

 The Court has power to vary or discharge a bond.
 The application is made either by the probationer (the person subject to the bond) or the Minister for Correctional Services [see s 103].